 The New York City subway is the most expansive and heavily used underground transit system in the United States.
 Ensuring the stations that anchor this critical public asset remain in a state of good repair is an enormous undertaking.

 Is there room for private capital and philanthropic giving to maintain stations in the long term, and enhance them to become valuable additions to the City’s public realm?
 Does every station have the potential to become a commercial or cultural destination?

-Join Tim Braine, Jonathan Cohn, John Falcocchio, Susan Fine and Eve Michel as they propose new solutions to care for New York City’s 472 subway stations.
+On September 6 we were joined by Tim Braine, Jonathan Cohn, John Falcocchio, Susan Fine and Eve Michel as they proposed new solutions to care for New York City’s 472 subway stations.